Oceans Behavioral Hospital Baton Rouge

 Utilizing proven innovative and progressive therapies, Oceans’ qualified professionals strive to promote long-term wellness in an environment of dignity, honesty and compassion.

 Though our treatment plans are individualized for each patient’s unique needs, everyone in our care receives:

 - program oversight by Board-certified or Board-eligible psychiatrists

 - mental health education

 - caregiver and/or family therapy options

 - supportive discharge planning

-Oceans Baton Rouge provides inpatient and outpatient mental health services in a safe and comfortable environment with individual and group treatment programs designed to meet the specific needs of adult patients during any stage of life.
+Oceans Baton Rouge provides inpatient, outpatient and partial hospitalization mental health services in a safe and comfortable environment with individual and group treatment programs designed to meet the specific needs of adult patients during any stage of life.